England | Scotland | Wales | Northern Ireland | Ireland

 To access an online copy of the practice booklet please use the link below

-Download a registration form here http://www.nhs.uk/servicedirectories/Documents/GMS1.pdf and hand it in at either surgery
+Download a registration form here Registration Pack and email it to firstname.lastname@example.org or post it to the surgery

 All patients now have a named GP (the one you are registered with) who is responsible for your overall care at the practice.
 You are still able to see the GP of your choice as before.
 If you are unsure who your named GP is and have not been contacted yet please call the surgery and the receptionists will be happy to advise.